camsoupa/needle-flow/README.md

 1. Add the exported jar as an external archive to your analysis project.
 2. Get the android-sdk as described below.

+The following program could be run with arguments:
+  ../android-sdk/platforms test/1.apk

 ```
 package com.ucombinator.needle.main;